CrackyStudio/csgo-invy/README.md

                     Why helping my developer?
                 </strong>
                 <p>
-                    I'm free.
-But for my developer it's not.
-He has to pay the server powering me ($2,99/month) and also the domain name associated with ($9,99/year).
-I'm also powerful and complete, and it took many hours to Cracky (the dev) to build me.
+                    It tooks many hours to Cracky (the dev) to build me.
                     <br/><br/>
                     You can donate <a href="https://www.paypal.me/officialcracky/" target="_blank" rel="noopener noreferrer">here</a>.
                     Or say thanks <a href="https://steamcommunity.com/id/crackystudio/" target="_blank" rel="noopener noreferrer">here</a> :)